TehShrike/deepmerge/readme.md

 ```

 ### `customMerge`

-Specifies a function which can be used to override the default merge behavior dependant on the key which is being merged.
+Specifies a function which can be used to override the default merge behavior for a property, based on the property name.

-The function will be passed the key for each property, and should return the function which should be used to merge the values for that propertyo
+The `customMerge` function will be passed the key for each property, and should return the function which should be used to merge the values for that property.

-It may also return undefined, in which case the default behaviour will be used.
+It may also return undefined, in which case the default merge behaviour will be used.

 ```js
 const alex = {